skibblenybbles/django-daydreamer/README.md

 #### `class daydreamer.views.core.Core(django.views.generic.View)`

 This is the base view class for all of `daydreamer`'s views.
 Generally, you will not not inherit from it directly.
-You will automatically inherit this functionality from other `daydreamer` views. `Core` provides several useful methods that should help you avoid some imports and documentation lookups:
+You will automatically inherit its functionality from other `daydreamer` views. `Core` provides several useful methods:

-* `reverse()` reverses a named URL pattern, taking the same arguments as `django.core.urlresovlers.reverse()` with additional arguments:
+* `reverse()` reverses a named URL pattern, taking the arguments for `django.core.urlresovlers.reverse()` plus additional arguments:
     * `qualified=False` if truthy, the reversed URL will be fully-qualified, using the request's host and URL scheme
     * `scheme=None` when `qualified` is truthy, set this to override the